D. B. Cooper: Suspect profiling

-Knowledge and planning
+Strategy, knowledge, and planning

-Based on the evidence and Cooper's tactics, the FBI speculated Cooper planned the hijacking carefully using detailed, specific knowledge of aviation, the local terrain, and the 727's capabilities.
+Based on the evidence and Cooper's tactics, the FBI speculated Cooper planned the hijacking carefully and strategically, using detailed, specific knowledge of aviation, the local terrain, and the Boeing 727's capabilities.
+Cooper was also specific, meticulous, and thorough, indicating he had contingencies planned and could adapt his plans if needed.

 Cooper chose a seat in the last row of the rear cabin for three reasons: to observe and respond to any action in front of him, to minimize the possibility of being approached or attacked by someone behind him, and to make himself less conspicuous to the rest of the passengers.
 To ensure he would not be deliberately supplied with sabotaged equipment, Cooper demanded four parachutes to force the assumption he might compel one or more hostages to jump with him.
-FBI agent Ralph Himmelsbach noted Cooper's choice of a bomb—instead of other weapons previously used by hijackers—thwarted any multidirectional attempts to rush him.
+Himmelsbach observed that Cooper's choice of a bomb—instead of other weapons previously used by hijackers—thwarted any multidirectional attempts to rush him.

 Cooper was careful to avoid leaving evidence.
 Before he jumped, Cooper demanded Mucklow return to him all notes either written by him, or on his behalf.
 Mucklow said she used the last match in his paper matchbook to light one of his cigarettes, and when she attempted to dispose of the empty matchbook, he demanded she return it to him.
 Although Cooper meticulously attempted to retrieve evidence, he left his clip-on tie in his seat.

-Cooper was clearly familiar with the 727's capabilities and confidential features, but the 727's design was the primary reason Cooper chose the aircraft.
+Cooper was clearly familiar with the Boeing 727's capabilities and confidential features, but the aircraft's design was the primary reason Cooper chose the aircraft.
 With its aft airstair and the placement of its three engines, the 727 was one of the only passenger jets from which a parachute jump could be easily made.
-Mucklow told the FBI Cooper appeared to be familiar with the 727's typical refueling time and procedures.

-By specifying a 15° flap setting, Cooper displayed specific knowledge of aviation tactics and the 727's capabilities.
+Mucklow told the FBI that Cooper appeared to be familiar with the 727's typical refueling time and procedures.
+By specifying a 15° flap setting, Cooper displayed specific knowledge of aviation tactics and the Boeing 727's capabilities.
 Unlike most commercial jet airliners, the 727 could remain in slow, low-altitude flight without stalling.
 The flap setting Cooper specifically requested allowed him to control the 727's airspeed and altitude without entering the cockpit, where he could have been overpowered by the three pilots.
-First Officer Bill Rataczak, who spoke with Cooper on the intercom during the hijacking, told the FBI, "[Cooper] displayed a specific knowledge of flying and aircraft in general."
+First Officer Rataczak, who spoke with Cooper on the intercom during the hijacking, told the FBI, "[Cooper] displayed a specific knowledge of flying and aircraft in general."